kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I sense whoever I'm talking to wants out of this dreadful life.
 - I ask "How many more like me?".
 The answer is two more.

+## Signal and Telegram

+- I get messaged on various chat applications by weird account.
+- Here's one I added to the [Signal page](../../evidence/signal.md#signal)
+- I did enjoy winding them up, but it was relentless; missed calls, X profiles with Spanish mobile numbers in...
+- At least I kept them busy.
+- Did they know I was writing scores of letters by hand, I wonder?

 ## Carmen Cano

 - The conversation continues even when I'm out hiking.